jdittrich/userNeedResearchBook/text/allURBook.md

 \
 \

-Quite some data could not be accommodated yet.
-So I created a misc group where I could offload the data for now and try to find a better place later:
+Some data could not be accommodated yet.
+So I created a misc group, where I could offload the data for now and try to find a better place later:

 -   misc